WHAT IS TANTRIC YOGA?

 Tantric Healing is a wonderful way to breath some freshness back into your life; a sublime way to shift ‘stuckness’ and blocks in your energetic system.

-Not everyone wants to dive straight into getting a tantric massage or yoga session.
+Not everyone wants to dive straight into getting a tantric touch or yoga session.
 So tantric healing can be a good introduction to the world of tantra, for those who like to start more gently.

 The sessions can be tailored to your comfort level, in that you and I can stay clothed, undress to underwear or be completely nude.
 It’s up to you whether we include genital touch or not.
 Consent is of utmost importance prior to and throughout the session.